Free Abortion Information

 The first option is a medication abortion.
 Your nurse will discuss this two step abortion procedure with you and discuss how to care for yourself before, during and after.
 Your nurse will discuss with you the two types of surgical procedures that are available.
 Additionally, she will discuss the suction procedure and the D&E (dilation and evacuation) procedure.
 This is so that you can make the best decision for yourself based on your circumstances and preferences.

 The nurses will also discuss after abortion care.
 This includes side effects to expect after your procedures and when to seek further medical attention.
+Your nurse will give you pamphlets you can take home so that you can reference them at a later time.

 Choosing a Free Clinic